In 2012 Magic Millions proudly introduced a world first for women.

 Payment of the $500,000 is guaranteed.
 Should less than four Bonus eligible horses make the starting field, the portion of the Bonus not won will be distributed evenly amongst the eligible horses who complete the race.

 A free registration for all horses targeting the Bonus in 2018 must be completed by 1 September 2017.
-This form will be available on the Magic Millions website.
+This form is now available on the Magic Millions website.
 For more information and enquiries in relation to the Magic Millions Racing Women’s Bonus please contact Cassandra Simmonds on 07 5504 1220 or email firstname.lastname@example.org

 Racing Women Inaugural Ambassador & Racing Women Patron Zara Phillips MBE